tamediadigital/tx_hackdays/hacks/Timder.md

 Additional Inputs
 ------------
-Feel free to add your (constructive) input here.
+Feel free to add your input here.

 (From Harry): could be a "social network" for car sharing - if you know possible people that drive a similar commute to you, why not share a car?
 Even better a car with people you can have cool conversations with.